dloosli/MDTesting/README.md

     $ cd muenonarm/03_code/01_muensk
 ```

 4. _Step Four_: Build and run the project by executing the according script (**NOTE** type --help or -h to get a full usage description).
 This script **(a)** First builds the given Linux VM subject - during this process the menuconfig target is called for the buildroot, the Linux Kernel and the Busybox system.
 One should quick check the loaded configurations with *1* 'Buildroot -> System Configuration' must have "Welcome to MuenOnARM" as welcome text; *2* 'Linux Kernel 5.2 -> Platform Selection' the following architectures have to be selected "ARMv8 based Freescale, MuenSK based and ARMv8 based NXB"; *3* 'Busybox -> Network Utilities' USB Linux has to select ifup / ifdown and others, but for Sound and Minimal Linux VM no network packages are selected.
+And **(b)** finally calls the Kermit TFTP odr Serial script.

 ```bash
     $ ./build_and_run.sh -t usb -d tftp